 He estimated salary expenditures to increase by $1.5 million, the most significant of the five big-ticket groups, Dragone said.

 At about $55 million, salaries are always responsible for consuming the largest chunk of the budget, he said.
-The increase next year, however, is due to new teacher contracts responsible for raises, which Dragone so far has only been to guess at, and teachers moving up the pay scale as they gain seniority.
+The increase next year, however, is due to new teacher contracts responsible for raises, which Dragone so far has only been able to guess at, and teachers moving up the pay scale as they gain seniority.

 The district’s two assistant superintendents pitched curriculum to the board – primarily new electives for secondary students and additional pullout programming for primary – as well as redesigned classrooms to promote modern learning through materials like standing desks and additional Chromebooks.